andrew-manger/tuicron/replit.md

 - **Validation**: Real-time validation of cron expressions
 - **Human-Readable**: Converts cron expressions to plain English
 - **Help Documentation**: Comprehensive guide with examples and special characters

+### Delete Functionality
+- **Safety-First Design**: Confirmation dialog prevents accidental deletion
+- **Job Preview**: Shows complete job details before deletion including description, cron expression (with human-readable translation), and command
+- **Default to Safe**: "No" option is selected by default to prevent accidental deletions
+- **Intuitive Navigation**: Left/right arrow keys to choose between "No" and "Yes", Enter to confirm, Esc to cancel
+- **Visual Feedback**: Clear color coding with green border for "No" and red border for "Yes" when selected

 ### Log Management & History Viewing
 - **Dedicated Log Files**: Each job creates a log file in ~/.cron_history/[name].log